 You attend chat sessions by going to the Scholars Online Website, clicking on "Chat Login", and selecting from the chats listed for your courses meeting that day.
 If you are a new student, you should participate in a Moodle Orientation session during the last weeks of August to verify that you have chat access and know how to use it prior to the start of classes.

-The Moodle server at Scholars Online will host our chats, the forums for your class assignements, the quizzes, and the schedule for our work.
+The server at Scholars Online will host our chats.
+The Moodle (also on the server) contains the forums and mastery exercises for your class assignements, chapter or unit review quizzes, and the a matching schedule for our work.
 Access will be limited to class members.
 We also have the ability to create Wiki entries (good for learning terminology), take surveys, and work on group activities.
 Students performing labs for the lab option will have forums for their work in these areas.
-Since only members of the class will see your postings, you should feel free to use the class forum to ask questions and contact each other about class business, and to continue discussions for which we may not have time in class, but remember:
+Since only members of the class will see your postings, you should feel free to use the class forum to ask questions and contact each other about class business, and to continue discussions for which we may not have time in class.

 Labs are optional; see the labs page for more information.
 The labs for this course often involve nighttime or very early morning observation of planetary or stellar phenomena.
 You should be prepared to spend one to two hours of observing time, and one hour of lab write-up for each lab that you attempt.

-OnLine Quizzes: Take the online quizzes after you have completed your homework, the chat discussion of that work, and your companion website drill, but before the deadline listed at the website for the quiz.
+Moodle Quizzes: Take the online quizzes after you have completed your mastery exercises, the chat discussion of that work, and any self-drill, but before the deadline listed at the website for the quiz.
 Quiz scores are recorded and considered in determination of your final grade.

 Exams will be given at the end of each term.
-These must be taken under parental supervision and returned to the teacher by electronic mail for grading.
-In addition, a paper copy signed by the parent must be returned by regular United States mail to the teacher, verifying that the exam was taken under the specified conditions.
-These exams usually contain 50-60 multiple choice questions, similar to those on the online quizzes, 4-6 computation problems, similar to those that will be assigned for homework, and a formal research report which you complete prior to the exam date.
-Regular participation in chat discussions, completion of all homework assignments, self-administration of the textbook companion website quizzes and routine completion of the online quizzes are your best preparation for successful completion of the course.
+These must be taken under parental supervision and uploaded to the Moodle for grading.
+In addition, the proctoring parent must send a Moodle message verifying that the exam was taken under the specified conditions.
+These exams usually contain 50-60 multiple choice questions, similar to those on the online quizzes, 4-6 computation problems, similar to those that will be assigned for homework, and a formal research report which you complete by the exam date.
+Regular participation in chat discussions, completion of all homework assignments, drilling on vocabulary, and routine completion of the online quizzes are your best preparation for successful completion of the course.

 You are expected to: